hoprnet/hoprnet/.processes/bounty.md

    - Within each section of the template, provide the most concise details you can.
    - Feel free to expand on sections `Developing HOPR` and `What is HOPR?` with information more related to the bounty.
 3. The bounty admin assignes herself/himself to the bounty as well as the program owner.
-   - If the bounty admin appoints a bounty expert the bounty admin assigns the bounty expert to the issue as well. **(Need to link program.md)**
+   - If the bounty admin appoints a bounty expert the bounty admin assigns the bounty expert to the issue as well.
 4. The bounty admin assignes the dedicated bounty label to the issue.

 5. The bounty admin makes a comment in the GitHub issue (tagging the program owner) with an estimate of: